Canvas Recording User Manual (SDK version requirement >= 3.3.0)¶

 - No duplicate frame deduplication

-- Most suitable for "capturing a frame at key nodes"
+- Most suitable for "capturing a frame at key moments"

 Suitable for: